tilburgsciencehub/website/content/tutorials/more-tutorials/running-computations-remotely/connect-instance.md

   - /learn/cloud/connect
 ---

-# Connect to Instance
+# Connect Instance

-Depending on whether you chose to launch a Linux or Windows instance follow one of the tutorials below.
+Depending on your operating system and whether you chose to launch a Linux or Windows instance, follow one of the tutorials below.

 ## Linux instance